 as “the national children’s dramatist” by Irving Wardle of The Times he

-is also the author of children’s books, an actor, and performer of THE DAVID WOOD MAGIC AND MUSIC
+is also the author of children’s books, an actor, and performer in theatres of THE DAVID WOOD MAGIC AND MUSIC

 SHOW and DAVID WOOD'S STORYTIME

 like to arrange a school visit, please click here.

 The feedback was amazing.
 Everybody loved your show and the sessions.

 The teachers kept saying how much the children enjoyed today.
 They all loved the books as well.

 It is unbelievable how active you are.
 Great books, lovely singing, very clever magic tricks...the list goes on and

 Hopefully we did sell some books to make your trip to us worthwhile.
 Furthermore, I hope we did not make a mess